joelong01/secret-sample/README.md

   sed -i "s|^LOCAL_ENV=.*|LOCAL_ENV=\"$LOCAL_ENV\"|" "$LOCAL_ENV"
 fi
 ```

->This section of the file creates the *local.env* file if it doesn't exist and then looks for the line ```LOCAL_ENV=``` and adds it if it isn't there or replaces it if it is.
-The sed command of "replace the whole line if it starts with these characters" is a generally useful pattern to follow.
+> This section checks to see if the app is running in Codespaces and if not, adds the GITLAB_TOKEN key to the .env file.
+Note that it isn't set yet - that will happen in *onTerminalStart.sh*.
+If there are other secrets to add to the project, add them to the SECRET_SECTION following the pattern above.

 ```sh
 # Define the secret section - if there are more secrets, add them here and follow the pattern for